Pharmacokinetics of progesterone: Absorption and distribution

-Skin permeability of a compound is based on its physicochemical properties, particularly lipophilicity and hydrophilicity.
+The skin permeability of a compound is based on its physicochemical properties, particularly lipophilicity and hydrophilicity.
 In general, the more polar groups, for instance hydroxyl groups, that are present in a steroid, and hence the more hydrophilic and less lipophilic it is, the lower its skin permeability.
 For this reason, progesterone and estrone have higher skin permeability, estradiol has moderate skin permeability, and estriol and cortisol have lower skin permeability.
 The transdermal bioavailability of progesterone applied to the breasts is approximately 10%.
 This is roughly the same as that of the general transdermal absorption of estradiol and testosterone, although applied to other skin sites.
 The site of application of transdermal progesterone may influence its absorption.
 A study observed a significant increase in circulating levels of progesterone shortly after administration when it was applied as a transdermal ointment to the breasts but not when it was applied to other areas like the thigh or abdomen.

 Whereas estradiol circulates at levels in the picomolar range (pg/mL), progesterone circulates at concentrations in the nanomolar range (ng/mL), and a relatively large dose is required to produce these levels.
-The body synthesizes about 25 mg progesterone per day on average during the luteal phase.
+The body synthesizes about 25 mg of progesterone per day on average during the luteal phase.
 This relatively large quantity by weight has been claimed to require around 50% of the body to be used as a surface of absorption to deliver a similar quantity of progesterone on the basis of its absorption mechanics.
 As such, the transdermal route cannot easily achieve adequate circulating progesterone levels, and this makes transdermal progesterone impractical for systemic therapy.
 Clinical studies have found only very low circulating levels of progesterone with the use of transdermal progesterone, and these levels are thought to be insufficient to confer endometrial protection against estrogens.
 The range of circulating levels of progesterone that has been observed in clinical studies with various formulations and doses of transdermal progesterone is 0.38 to 3.5 ng/mL.